Nominations Received for EPP Leadership Council

-The Environment and Public Policy (EPP) Section of the Association for Conflict Resolution is seeking to fill four leadership positions this fall (2015).
+The Environment and Public Policy (EPP) Section of the Association for Conflict Resolution received several quality nominations to fill four leadership positions this fall (2015).
 The EPP Leadership Council serves the Section by working on committees, shepherding the Section on new directions and initiatives, and promoting Section membership needs within ACR.

 The Leadership Council consists of two elected co-chairs, elected at-large members and appointed committee chairs.
 One co-chair position and three at-large seats will become vacant in the fall of 2015.
-The Leadership Council is actively seeking candidates for these seats.
+The Leadership Council is reviewing candidates for these seats.
 Leadership Council members serve two-year terms beginning in October.

 Jason Gershowitz was presented the Rob Williams Award